Wikipedia: Review of changes

 Although changes are not systematically reviewed, Wikipedia's software provides tools allowing anyone to review changes made by others.
 Each article's History page links to each revision.
 (Note: Revisions with libelous content, criminal threats, or copyright infringements may be removed completely.)
 On most articles, anyone can view the latest changes and undo others' revisions by clicking a link on the article's History page.
 Registered users may maintain a "watchlist" of articles that interest them so they can be notified of changes.
-"New pages patrol" is a process where newly created articles are checked for obvious problems.
+There are a variety of different 'patrols' on Wikipedia, including "New pages patrol" a patrol where newly created articles are checked for glaring issues.

 In 2003, economics PhD student Andrea Ciffolilli argued that the low transaction costs of participating in a wiki created a catalyst for collaborative development, and that features such as allowing easy access to past versions of a page favored "creative construction" over "creative destruction".

 Vandalism

 Any change that deliberately compromises Wikipedia's integrity is considered vandalism.
-The most common and obvious types of vandalism include additions of obscenities and crude humor; it can also include advertising and other types of spam.
+The most common and obvious types of vandalism include additions of obscenities and crude humor, but it can also include advertising and other types of spam.
 Sometimes editors commit vandalism by removing content or entirely blanking a given page.
 Less common types of vandalism, such as the deliberate addition of plausible but false information, can be more difficult to detect.
 Vandals can introduce irrelevant formatting, modify page semantics such as the page's title or categorization, manipulate the article's underlying code, or use images disruptively.